tjohnston-softdev/fox-controller-app/readme.md

 ## Disclaimer
 This project is licensed under [MIT](https://opensource.org/licenses/MIT).
 It is only intended to be used with the [test script](https://github.com/tjohnston-softdev/fox-controller-app-tests) I wrote for the FOX Controller but you are free to use this as a basis for your own projects.

 This project is the result of reverse-engineering a prototype build of the FOX Controller dated approximately 29 November 2018.
 All of the code written here is original unless strictly necessary to comply with unit tests.
-A local copy of the build was kept and used with permission from Optim Controls as a then-employee.
+A local copy of the build was kept and used with permission from ControlX Engineering (Known as 'Optim Controls' at the time) as a then-employee.

 I only claim copyright for the unit testing script and the emulator.
-I do not take any ownership of the FOX Controller product or Optim Controls as a company.
-The usage and sharing of this repository does not imply endorsement from Optim Controls and how you use this software is your responsibility.
+I do not take any ownership of the FOX Controller product or ControlX Engineering as a company.
+The usage and sharing of this repository does not imply endorsement from ControlX Enginnering and how you use this software is your responsibility.